andrewantles/dolphin-local/README.md

-# Things I can think of right now that I want to remember

 ## Dependencies:
-I use `pipenv install <package>` for just about everything.
+Use `pipenv install <package>` for just about everything.
-When that doesn't work, I use `pipenv run pip install <package>`
+When that doesn't work, use `pipenv run pip install <package>`

 Install most of the dependencies directly from the Pipfile, except for:
 - torch
 - cuda

 ### torch
-I go directly to the pytorch install website, and it gives me the `pip` command I need to install everything.
+Go directly to the pytorch install website, and it gives the `pip` command needed to install everything.
 Again, use `pipenv run pip install <package>` if needed.

 ### cuda
-I go to the following URL and use the `pipenv run <command>` option:
+Go to the following URL and use the `pipenv run <command>` option:
 - https://docs.nvidia.com/cuda/archive/12.6.0/cuda-quick-start-guide/index.html#pip-wheels-windows

 ## Running the model